Cuban dissidents shaken by U.S. rapprochement, seek new tactics

 They have only just started thinking about what those tactics might be.

-Cuba's government routinely accuses dissidents of being "mercenaries" of the U.S. government and many Cubans are sceptical about their motives, believing they are driven by the modest economic aide afforded by foreign groups.
+Cuba's government routinely accuses dissidents of being "mercenaries" of the U.S. government and many Cubans are skeptical about their motives, believing they are driven by the modest economic aide afforded by foreign groups.

 Still, Jose Daniel Ferrer, leader of the Patriotic Union of Cuba, said he was optimistic.
 "There's a new dynamic and we think it will be very positive for the future of Cuba."